w3f/polkadot-wiki/docs/learn/how-to/nomination-pools-guide.md

   * In order for a member to switch pools, they must wait for the unbonding period to end: 28 days on Polkadot and 7 days on Kusama.

-  * Auto-compounding is not active by default, but it can be done either manually or permissionlessly if you opt for it.
+  * Auto-compounding isn't active by default, but it can be done either manually or permissionlessly if you opt for it.
   * A member can partially unbond the staked funds in the pool (at most 16 partial unbonds).
-  * Rebonding during the unbonding period is not possible.
+  * Rebonding during the unbonding period isn't possible.

 See [Nomination Pools](../learn-nomination-pools.md) for more information on how to create and destroy pools.